 Getting Started with Blooom

-In order to check out Blooom’s services, they offer the first month free.
+To allow you to check out Blooom’s services, they offer the first month free.
 Plus, you can create an account without actually signing up for their services.
-When you do that, you get a free analysis of an existing 401(k).
+You get a free analysis of an existing 401(k) when you do that.

-The upside to using Blooom to manage your account, though, is that you’ll keep getting this advice throughout the life of your 401(k), no matter what the balance may be.
-Plus, even as your balance grows, that $10 monthly fee stays the same so over time, you could potentially save money on your advisor costs.
+The upside to using Blooom, though, is that you’ll keep getting this financial advice throughout the life of your 401(k), regardless of what the balance may be.
+Plus, even as your balance grows, that $10 monthly fee stays the same, so over time, you could potentially save money on your advisor costs.

-Another service offered by Blooom is fraud monitoring.
+Additionally, Blooom offers fraud monitoring.
 You’ll receive an alert if any suspicious activity occurs in your account.

-We also appreciate that you don’t actually have to move your 401(k) to have Blooom manage it for you.
-You can simply link any account that has online access.
+And best of all, you don’t have to move your 401(k) to have Blooom manage it for you.
+You can link any account that has online access.

 Customer Service and Support

-Although Blooom is a roboadvisor, it also offers a human touch when you need it.
+Although Blooom is a robo-advisor, it also offers a human touch when you need it.
 You can get support over email or live chat at any time through the website.
-If you have more specific questions about your investment strategy, you can also talk to a financial advisor over the phone during traditional weekday office hours.
+If you have more specific questions about your investment strategy, you can also access financial advisors over the phone during traditional weekday office hours.

-When you first start working with Blooom, you can typically expect them to fix your account within 10 days.
-Sometimes, however, it can take up to 30 days for them to finish the initial rebalancing.
+When you first start working with Blooom, you can typically expect them to fix your account within ten days.
+Sometimes, however, it can take up to 30 days to finish the initial rebalancing.

-Finally, if for some reason you decide that Blooom isn’t for you, you can cancel at any time.
+Finally, if you decide that Blooom isn’t for you, you can cancel at any time.

 It’s important to know that Blooom has its own algorithms for allocating your 401(k) based on models and confirmed by financial advisors.
 Ultimately, though, you’re still in charge of your retirement accounts and can make adjustments as you see fit.

-After they choose investments to reduce hidden fees, they use an algorithm based on decades-long market data.
+After choosing investments to reduce hidden fees, they use an algorithm based on decades-long market data.
 They also make choices based on where you are in your career.

 Whether you’re nearing retirement or already retired, Blooom switches gears with your 401(k).
-They’ll still place some of your investments into stocks in order to keep growing for your future years, but they also start switching more of your money to bonds.
+The plan still places some of your investments in stocks for future growth, but the plan also switches more of your money to bonds.